Overcoming overthinking and analysis paralysis

 “We think too much and feel too little.”

-This time of change is calling us all to stop overthinking and instead take more inspiring action to become whatever makes us feel most alive
+This time of change is calling us all to stop overthinking and instead to take more inspiring action to become whatever makes us feel most alive

 This is another step to becoming antifragile.